ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 1. Create the `veracode` integration repository and mirror-import the Veracode workflow template
 2. Inject a customized `veracode.yml` onboarding configuration
+3. Create teams on the Veracode platform via the Identity API (if they do not already exist)
-3. Inject `teams:` parameter into workflow files
+4. Inject `teams:` parameter into workflow files
-4. Create a Veracode SCA workspace, generate a unique agent token, and set GitHub Actions secrets
+5. Create a Veracode SCA workspace, generate a unique agent token, and set GitHub Actions secrets

 All operations are idempotent, safe to re-run.
 If a repo import completes after the script times out, the next run detects the incomplete state via the absence of `default-veracode.yml` and automatically applies the missing post-import steps.